gasduster99/sppComp/try1/try1_2.md

 As a final check of the model structure and the implied prior information the prior predictive is considered.
 The prior predictive distribution summarizes the information is intrinsic to the model structure itself, in the absense of data.
-The prior predictive of modeled weight is considered over the nominal 100 pound cluster as described in the the sampling protocal (cite).
+The prior predictive of modeled weight is considered over a 100 pound cluster size, which is consistent with aggregating the two nominal 50 pound cluster samples described by Sen (1984) in the original sampling protocol.

 ![Prior Prediction](./pictures/priorPredict.pdf)

 As seen in Figure(XX) the prior predictive of M5 is both symmetric and quite diffuse over the 100 pound domain.
 The U shape of the distribution is a side effect of the diffusion of the selected prior.
-As data are added to the model the indecisive U shape of this distribution collapses toward the data.
+As data are added to the model the indecisive U shape of this distribution collapses toward the data in the posterior.

 ## Species Composition Prediction
 <!--